1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: It was fought in 1799 during Wellesley’s tenure.

-53. The immediate cause of the Fourth Anglo-Mysore War was:
+53. The immediate cause of the Fourth Anglo-Mysore War was___________.

 A) Tipu’s alliance with the French